-Manheim suggests that people who do not recognize their class interests suffer from a ‘false conciousness’, and thus understanding their privilege or disadvantage is an important exercise in the intellectual process which involves honesty.
+Manheim suggests that people who do not recognize their class interests suffer from a ‘false consciousness’, and thus understanding their privilege or disadvantage is an important exercise in the intellectual process which involves honesty.
 If I did not acknowledge that I feel hurt, harmed and wounded from having opportunities withheld by a highly stratified society where artificial scarcity has produced an underclass of which I am a part of, I would be acting and writing through a false consciousness.

-Equally, in theory, if someone who had been lucky enough to have grown up with an abundance of resources and support sufficient to go to a Russell group university and trained in a prestigous profession were not to acknowledge the attitudes and psychology which these life factors conferred, then they too would be labouring under a ‘false consciousness’.
+Equally, in theory, if someone who had been lucky enough to have grown up with an abundance of resources and support sufficient to go to a Russell group university and trained in a prestigious profession were not to acknowledge the attitudes and psychology which these life factors conferred, then they too would be labouring under a ‘false consciousness’.
 Privilege and poverty shape how we encounter and apprehend the world, and consequently how we act and react to what we encounter.

 Knowledge becomes a part of our identity and it is defended as such.
 Perceived ownership of ideas can manifest as contestation in a similar way as a primate may defend territory.
 This contributes to the cognitive biases of snobbery and those of reverse snobbery; each an unwillingness to value and take time to understand another perspective.